Law-Abiding-Troller/LiteralSeaglideUpgrades/README.md

 # LiteralSeaglideUpgrades
 My Litteral Seaglide Upgrades Subnautica mod.
 Requires Nautilus.
 Find the upgrades in the Fabricator, where you craft the Seaglide.
-Press V when holding a Seaglide to access the Upgrades!

 ## How to install: